 Variable conditions.
 In a resort, ski patrol will have assessed slopes before people get out on them.
 In the back country you need to be able to read terrain for the type of snow you’ll be on.
 Altitude, aspect (whether a particular slope faces to the sun or is sheltered from direct light) and prevailing winds (which may for instance scour snow off wind affected slopes and push fresh powder onto leeward side slopes) all influence the snow you’ll be on.
 If possible, visually scope a line before committing to it.
 On the first run down a new slope, ski/ ride conservatively so you’re ready for any sudden transition from snow to ice, etc.

-This section of country is technically within the alpine resort, meaning you need a day pass to park a car which you now need to organise on-line via the Alpine Access website run by Mt Hotham management.
+Most of this terrain is within the alpine resort, meaning you need a day pass to park a car which you now need to organise on-line via the Alpine Access website run by Mt Hotham management or from one of the staff in the Hotham Central carpark.

 Remember to keep a shovel in the car in case you get plowed in by a wall of road cleared snow!